Food Control CertHE

 The safety and authenticity of the food we eat and the hygiene of food premises that prepare and serve food are of paramount importance.
 This is reflected in the work of the government agencies, regulatory bodies and local councils that have responsibility for monitoring and enforcing food safety standards.

-Seminars by our practitioner staff and visiting lecturers (subject to availability) will bring you the latest on a wide range of food safety-based research topics, which have previously included a food safety packaging seminar from food manufacturers and Local Authority inspectors.
+• Talks by our practitioner staff and visiting lecturers (subject to availability) will bring you the latest on a wide range of food safety-based topics, for example, food safety packaging and real-world accounts from local authority inspectors2.

-Our Alison Gingell Building features a suite of analytical and biological laboratories where you will have the opportunity to gain hands-on experience in cutting-edge food safety, inspection and analytical techniques.
+• Our Alison Gingell building features a suite of analytical and biological laboratories where you will have the opportunity to gain hands-on experience in industry-standard food safety, inspection and analytical techniques4.

 for Food Science